awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/tracking_spot_interruptions.md

 1. On the right side of the console, click **Add Target**, scroll down and select **SNS topic** -> select your topic name, Your result should look like this:
 ![tags](/images/running-emr-spark-apps-on-spot/cloudwatcheventsrule.png)
 1. Click **Configure Details** in the  bottom right corner.
-1. Give a name to your CloudWatch Events rule and click **Create rule**.
+1. Provide a name to your CloudWatch Events rule and click **Create rule**.

 #### Verifying that the notification works